 What resulted is a range of flour mixes that allow people to create delicious gluten free bakes in their own kitchen – from cakes to pizza and even pastry – something often sadly relinquished when discovering a gluten allergy.
 Her research was so extensive that she has also created a range of vegan flours (as well as a huge knowledge of dairy free and vegan cooking).
 (Edited to add: Kate’s flour has been so well commended, it received a Great Taste award in 2017).

 Kate runs a range of workshops to compliment her mixes – where she helps people in the techniques needed for gluten free baking (and in some cases dairy free/vegan too).
 In these sessions, she takes you through a range of tips to create certain dishes and also helps explain principles and techniques to allow you the ability to explore a whole wealth of food alternatives – a culinary lifeline to those with sometimes quite restricting allergies or intolerances to certain food types.
-A full range of the workshops can be found here but she is very happy to run bespoke private parties too so do contact her if you had something in mind.

 Kate has also rusted up a range of seasonal syrups and jams with all sorts of home grown and delicious flavours – like salted caramel, gingerbread and rhubarb syrups and her well-known ‘Marmargin’ Marmalade laced with juniper berries.